 DR. RHYS M. WILLIAMS, ACTING DIRECTOR

-Dr. Williams previously served as the Assistant Deputy Administrator (Deputy Assistant Secretary – DAS position) for Defense Nuclear Nonproliferation R&D at the U.S. Department of Energy’s National Nuclear Security Administration (NNSA).
-In addition, he also served as Acting Principal Deputy Administrator (PDAS level) for Defense Nuclear Nonproliferation within NNSA.
+Dr. Williams previously served as the Assistant Deputy Administrator for Defense Nuclear Nonproliferation R&D at the U.S. Department of Energy’s National Nuclear Security Administration (NNSA).
+In addition, he also served as Acting Principle Deputy Administrator for Defense Nuclear NonProlfieration within NNSA.

 Dr. Williams specializes in issues at the intersection of technology development and national security policy.
 He led policy, R&D, analytical, and operational organizations in both the public and private sectors with a specific focus on nonproliferation and counterproliferation activities.

 Dr. Williams holds a Bachelor of Science in Engineering Physics from Miami University; a Master of Arts in International Science and Technology Policy from the Elliott School of International Affairs at George Washington University; and a Ph.D. in Public Policy, with an emphasis in science and technology policy in a national security context from the School of Public Policy, George Mason University.
 A former submarine officer, Dr. Williams was qualified as a nuclear power plant manager through the Naval Nuclear Propulsion Program and also served as a nuclear weapons officer.
 He is the author of a number of publications, including a National Intelligence Estimate.
 Dr. Williams is a level 3 acquisition professional and the recipient of a Presidential Rank Award.